slgrobotics/jetson_nano_b01/README.md

 Loading and "*warming up*" the model takes less than two minutes.
 The video pipeline building is postponed till the model is fully operational, otherwise the pipeline will crash.

-You can open File manager on Jetson's Desktop, switch to /home/jetson/jetson_nano_b01/src directory and double-click on the "*frame_annotated.img*" to see it updated in real time.
+You can open File manager on Jetson's Desktop, switch to `/home/jetson/jetson_nano_b01/src` directory and double-click on the "*frame_annotated.img*" to see it updated in real time.
 The viewer automatically refreshes image when it is updated.

 Watch GPU usage on host using `jtop` (it wasn't high in my case).

-**Tip:** if pipeline is stuck:
+**Tip:** if the image grabber pipeline is stuck:
 - run on host `sudo systemctl restart nvargus-daemon`
 - restart the container